bneil/bneil.github.io/content/review/books/leviathan_wakes.md

 ---
 title: "Leviathan Wakes"
 date: 2021-06-27T10:33:49-06:00
-Description: "Just my impressions of Leviathan Wakes"
+description: "Just my impressions of Leviathan Wakes"
-Tags: ["book"]
+tags: ["book"]
-Categories: ["reviews"]
+categories: ["review"]
 DisableFront: true

 ---

 Really great world building, interesting plot and just enough tension to really feel like an adventure.
 I was a little confused when reading this book at first since the prologue was really odd.
 That and the whiplash we get as we are first getting introduced into the world that James Corey paints for us.

 For me my favorite character was Miller, and I was enjoying the tug of what felt like